alexilyin1/alexilyin1.github.io/_posts/2021-04-01-spotify-rec-system.md

 Based on the examples above, it seems that the recommender algorithm I built accomplishes its task - providing recommend

 One issue with this particular recommender system is that it largely depends on the kind of playlists you follow.
-If the song variety of your playlists is lacking (i.e. you follow a lot of rap/hip-hop related playlists) and you are listening to songs from a different genre, it is quite likely the algorithm will not return any recommendations, simply because it will not find songs from that genre.
+If the track variety of your playlists is lacking (i.e. you follow a lot of rap/hip-hop related playlists) and you are listening to tracks from a different genre, it is quite likely the algorithm will not return any recommendations, simply because it will not find tracks from that genre.

 With two main goals to this project (1.
 Create a track recommender system 2.
 Create an algorithm that could work in real time), at this point I can only say I accomplished #1.
 With the algorithm taking around 10 minutes to produce a result, deploying in real-time would not produce acceptable results for end users.
 That being said, possible improvements include: